 The sight once you get to the falls is worth all the bumps and bruises you may have accumulated on the climb up.

 The trail comes out to four miles and climbs to an elevation of 1,000 feet.
 It takes about three hours to complete roundtrip and it’s best to avoid hiking it at the hottest part of the day if possible.

 Cedar Creek Falls to Devil’s Punchbowl – Considered the most dangerous hike in the country, one person a year dies on this trail.

 The Devil’s Punchbowl is a big pool surrounded by 75-foot high cliffs and a magnificent waterfall.

 Some deaths happen from the popularity of hikers jumping from the slippery rocks into the shallow waters below, others from falling off the steep downhill part of the trail on the way to the waterfall.

 Regardless of its dangers, the Cedar Creek Falls trail and the Devil’s Punchbowl are a sight to behold.
 The most popular advice from avid hikers who use this trail is to bring a lot of water.

-The Cedar Creek Falls trail is located in Ramona, and is 4.5 miles with an estimated duration of three hours.
+The Cedar Creek Falls trail is located in Ramona, and 4.5 miles long with an estimated duration of three hours.
 Obviously, add in more time if you want to spend time swimming at the Devil’s Punchbowl.

 See the 80+ Murals at Chicano Park